 If you will return to the UK before your 'course end date' as detailed in your CAS, then you should be permitted entry because you are still a registered student and meet the requirement of your Tier 4 visa.
 The fact that you have fulfilled the academic requirement of the course does not change your immigration status as a student.

 However, if you have had a course change (from a longer to a shorter course), or, are completing your research course earlier, and the university has reported your 'early completion', then you should not attempt to return to the UK using your current Tier 4 visa after the date of the report (you will receive an email notification within 24 hours of the report being made).
-This is because the report will trigger curtailment of your visa and you may no longer meet the requirement of a student from the date of the report.
+This is because the report will trigger curtailment of your visa and you do not always receive notification from the UKVI successfully.

 If you are returning to the UK very close to your course end date then you may expect the immigration officer at border control to question your reason of returning to the UK.
 We would therefore recommend that you bring 1) evidence that you are a current student (e.g., a Student Status Letter); 2) evidence of return ticket leaving the UK (if available) and 3) evidence of your purpose of returning to the UK (e.g., a copy of a new CAS/offer if you will pursue further studies; a copy of email confirming you will attend a Graduation Ceremony; print-out of a CoS if you have secured sponsorship for a work visa etc.).
 You should present these only if you are asked to do so and these should mitigate the risk of you being refused entry.
 You should avoid mention of work, if at all possible without being dishonest, as this often raises doubts in a border force officer's mind about your real reasons for re-entering the UK.